RSC ECG

 Professor Williams is a Professor of Applied Environmental Science and Associate Dean within Engineering and Physical Sciences at the University of Southampton.
 He has an established track record in the field of environmental pollution and waste management.
 Professor Williams will speak on the recovery and recycling of materials used in electronics.

-TBC (Restart Project)
+Fiona Dear (Restart Project)

 2022 Distinguished Guest Lecturer: Mr Steve Cottle (Edwards EMS Ltd)